R81194/Discord-Auto-text-bot-/README.md

 #Runs continuously in the background
 #Listens for the keyboard shortcut Ctrl + B
 #When pressed:
-# Detects the currently active window
+;#Detects the currently active window
-# Searches for an open Discord window
+;#Searches for an open Discord window
-# Brings Discord to the foreground
+;#Brings Discord to the foreground
-# Types "brb" and presses Enter
+;#Types "brb" and presses Enter
-# Switches back to the original window
+;#Switches back to the original window
-#Keeps running until manually stopped
+;#Keeps running until manually stopped

 ##HOW THE SCRIPT WORKS
 #Keyboard Detection
-# Uses the "keyboard" module to listen for Ctrl + B globally.
+;#Uses the "keyboard" module to listen for Ctrl + B globally.
-#Window Handling
+;#Window Handling
-# Uses "pygetwindow" to:
+;#Uses "pygetwindow" to:
-#  Get the currently active window
+; #Get the currently active window
-#  Find a window with "Discord" in its title
+; #Find a window with "Discord" in its title
-#  Activate and restore windows
+; #Activate and restore windows
 #Key Press Automation
-# Uses "pyautogui" to:
+;#Uses "pyautogui" to:
-#  type text
+; #type text
-#  Simulate pressing the Enter key
+; #Simulate pressing the Enter key
 #Window Restoration
-# Saves the previously active window and restores it after sending the message.
+;#Saves the previously active window and restores it after sending the message.

-##REQUIREMENTS
+##REQUIREMENT
 #Python 3.8 or newer
 #Discord must be running and logged in
 #Script must be allowed to capture global keyboard input